Get 80% off your plan for your first 3 months*

 1. Book valuation

-Book valuation calculates your business worth using the simple formula: value = assets – liabilities.
+This method treats your business as the sum of its parts.
 For certain tax purposes, specific assets like corporate owned life insurance are valued at their cash surrender value.
-This method treats your business as the sum of everything it owns minus everything it owes.

 Example calculation: A business with $10M in assets and $5M in debts has a book value of $5M.